The History of Wilson Workforce and Rehabilitation Center (WWRC)

 - 1st articulation agreement between a Comprehensive Rehabilitation Center and Blue Ridge Community College for Computer Assisted Drafting (2000)

 - Established the 1st Freehand Program in Virginia.
-The first client received surgery at the University of Virginia and follow-up therapy at the Woodrow Wilson Rehabilitation Center.
+The first client received surgery at the University of Virginia and follow-up therapy at the Wilson Workforce and Rehabilitation Center.
 (Unfortunately the manufacturer has discontinued making the device that enabled quadriplegics to regain use of their hands) (2000)

 - First, along with five other states, to participate in the Department of Labor Grant Train IT, which utilizes WWRC facilities and staff expertise to offer distance and on-site evaluations and web-based training in technology applications (2001)

-- Woodrow Wilson Rehabilitation Center: Named for President Woodrow Wilson
+- Wilson Workforce and Rehabilitation Center: Named for President Woodrow Wilson

 - Anderson Training Building: Named for Richard N. Anderson